01adrianrdgz/BlopperPY/README.md

 - operating system: any
 - minimum size: 400 kB
 - Python: version 3.10.12 (the app will only work on this version!!!)
-- Python modules: tkinter, PIL
+- Python modules: tkinter, PIL, python3-pil.imagetk

 # how to download
 1- click on the green "<> Code" button